Alice Kinsella

+Individually, she is the 2018 Commonwealth Games and 2019 European champion on the balance beam, and the 2022 Commonwealth Games champion on floor.

+Domestically, Kinsella was the 2023 British national all-around champion.

 Early career

 Kinsella first started gymnastics at Tamworth Olympic Gymnastics Club.
 She then moved to Park Wrekin Gymnastics Club in Wellington, Shropshire and has continued training there since.

 Senior career

 2017

 Her senior debut came in March 2017 where she finished seventh in the 2017 Stuttgart World Cup.

 She competed at the 2017 European Artistic Gymnastics Championships in Cluj-Napoca, Romania where she placed tenth in the all-around.

 In October 2017, Alice was chosen to represent Great Britain at the 2017 Artistic Gymnastics World Championships in Montreal, Quebec, Canada.
 She competed in the all-around in qualifications and placed twenty-fourth overall, qualifying her to the all-around final with a score of 51.365.

 On 6 October 2017, British Gymnastics announced that Alice had withdrawn from the all-around final after sustaining a minor ankle injury during qualifications.